Prospects for measuring quark polarization and spin correlations in $b\bar b$ and $c\bar c$ samples at the LHC: Baryon Production and Relevant Decay Channels

 The fragmentation fractions for producing the baryons of interest at high energies are shown in table~\ref{tab:decay scheme}.
 While the numbers for $b\to\Lambda_b$ and $c\to\Lambda_c$ are available in the literature, for the $\Lambda$ we obtained the number from a Pythia~\cite{Sjostrand:2014zea} simulation.
 The simulation results are shown in figure~\ref{fig:frag_ratio_v2}, which presents the integrated fragmentation functions

 and similarly for $s\to\bar\Lambda$.
 This gives the following fragmentation fractions for $z_0 = 0.3$ (a cut motivated at the end of section~\ref{sec: polarization retention in baryons}):

 We also compute the sum of the $\Lambda$ and $\bar\Lambda$ numbers for a comparison with the AKKII data-based results~\cite{Albino}.
-A reasonable rough agreement is seen, except at the high-$z$ tail where neither of the methods can be trusted.
+A reasonable rough agreement is seen, except at the high-$z_0$ tail where neither of the methods can be trusted due to the scarcity of data at high $z$, and in our case also the limited statistics of the simulation.
+An accurate modeling of the small contributions at the tail is not essential for our purposes since we will not be using $z_0$ values higher than $0.3$.

 Table~\ref{tab:decay scheme} also shows the decay channels we consider, selected based on their branching ratio (BR), spin analyzing power, and feasibility of identification and reconstruction.
 For the semileptonic $\Lambda_b$ decays, we consider three types of selections (similar to ref.~\cite{Galanti:2015pqa}): \begin{itemize} \item \emph{Inclusive Selection}, where $X_c$ represents any collection of particles containing a charmed hadron, which is usually a $\Lambda_c^+$.\footnote{The branching ratios for $\Lambda_b$ decays to charmed mesons are very small, e.g.\ $\BR(\Lambda_b \to D^0 p \pi^-) \approx 6 \times 10^{-4}$, $\BR(\Lambda_b \to D^{(\ast)+}p\pi^-\pi^-) \approx 8 \times 10^{-4}$~\cite{Workman:2022ynf}.
 We will neglect them in the following.} This selection, which will not apply any conditions to the particles produced along with the muon, will have high signal efficiency, but also unsuppressed backgrounds from semileptonic decays of $b$ mesons. \item \emph{Semi-inclusive Selection}, where the $X_c$ is required to contain a $\Lambda \to p\pi^-$ decay, to reduce backgrounds from the semileptonic $b$-meson decays. \item \emph{Exclusive Selection}, where the $X_c$ is required to contain a fully reconstructible $\Lambda_c^+$ decay (i.e., with charged products only), to reduce backgrounds from the semileptonic meson decays and facilitate the reconstruction of the $\Lambda_b$ decay kinematics for the polarization and spin correlation measurements.
 The full list of the $\Lambda_c^+$ decays we include here is provided in a later section, in table~\ref{fig:decay_scheme}. \end{itemize} In the semileptonic $\Lambda_c^+$ decay case, only the selection with the $\Lambda \to p\pi^-$ decay will be considered.
 Decays with electrons instead of muons, for both the $\Lambda_b$ and $\Lambda_c^+$, can be used as well.
 Their branching ratios and spin analyzing powers are approximately the same as for the decays with muons, and the trigger thresholds for electrons and muons are comparable.
 However, we will conservatively not take decays with electrons into account since reconstruction of electrons inside jets usually has low efficiency or high background~\cite{ATLAS:2016lxn,CMS:2021scf,CMS:2023aim}.